Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Involution words for symmetric groups

 \begin{corollary} Let $y \in \I(S_\infty)$ and $z \in \Ifpf(S_{2n})$. \ben \item[(a)] $\hat F_y$ is a Schur function if and only if $y$ is vexillary and 321-avoiding. \item[(b)] $\Ffpf_z$ is a Schur function if and only if $z$ is antivexillary and 231564-avoiding. \een \end{corollary}

-\begin{proof} Given the theorem, part (a) is immediate from Lemma \ref{EL-lem} and Proposition \ref{grass-prop}.
+\begin{proof} Lemma \ref{EL-lem} implies that $y$ is vexillary and 321-avoiding if and only if $y$ is Grassmannian, which occurs if and only if $y=1_m\times \cG_k$ for some $m,k \in \NN$ by Proposition \ref{grass-prop}.
+Part (a) follows by combining this observation with Theorem~\ref{grass-thm}(a).

 To prove part (b), one must show that a fixed-point-free involution $z$ is antivexillary and 231564-avoiding if and only if $z = \shiftfpf{m}{n}{\cG_k}$ for some $m,k \in \NN$.
-We leave this exercise to the reader. \end{proof}
+From the second paragraph in the proof of Theorem~\ref{grass-thm}, we rule out three cases that correspond to containing the patterns $321$, $351624$ and $34127856$ respectively.
+The result follows by noting $34127856$ contains $231564$ and observing that any $z \in \Ifpf(S_{2n})$ containing $231564$ must also contain one of these three patterns. \end{proof}